 Cornelia Sorabji not only won cases but won hearts too!
 Motivator of her fellow countrymen and inspiration of the coming generations.
 This great lady departed from the world on 6 July 1954, leaving thousands of teary eyes behind.

 She has written two autobiographies and many other books in which she wrote about her cases.
 Statued at several prestigious institutions and featured by Google on her 151st birthday, she is an achiever.
-Achiever of the Aura.
+Achiever of the era.